t3-oss/create-t3-app/cli/template/base/README.md

 You can also dockerize this stack and deploy a container.

 Please note that Next.js requires a different process for buildtime (available in the frontend, prefixed by `NEXT_PUBLIC`) and runtime environment, server-side only, variables.
-In this demo we are using two variables, `SERVERVAR` and `NEXT_PUBLIC_CLIENTVAR`.
+In this demo we are using two variables, `DATABASE_URL` (used by the server) and `NEXT_PUBLIC_CLIENTVAR` (used by the client).
 Pay attention to their positions in the `Dockerfile`, command-line arguments, and `docker-compose.yml`.

 1. In your [next.config.mjs](./next.config.mjs), add the `standalone` output-option to your config: